-Here at Decathlon, we don’t just innovate to create the best gear for you; we innovate to pursue sustainable practices for our users, workers and environment.
+At Decathlon, we don’t just innovate to create the best gear; we innovate to pursue sustainable practices for our community, our teammates and our environment.
 We pursue quality along with affordability because a long-lasting product is the first step toward sustainability.

-“At Decathlon, we believe that preserving the planet and its population protects our purpose: to make sports accessible to the many.”
+“At Decathlon, we believe that preserving the planet and its population protects our purpose: to make sports more accessible to everyone.”

-We hold ourselves to specific standards of compliance when it comes to our ecological footprint, design, production, manufacturing and business operations.
+We hold ourselves to specific standards when it comes to our ecological footprint, design, production, manufacturing and business operations.
 Here are some of our key commitments:

 Paper and Packaging